-There are two routes senior secondary students can pursue while in high school, if interested in a trade: 1.
+Youth Work in Trades is an opportunity that secondary students can pursue while in high school, if interested in a trade: 1.
 Youth Work in Trades http://youth.itabc.ca/programs/work/ GET ON-THE-JOB TRAINING AS A YOUTH APPRENTICE Get ahead on the work-based training of a trade apprenticeship while you're still in high school.
 Not only will you take home a pay cheque, you'll earn up to 16 credits towards your high school diploma, log 480 training hours toward your trade credential and maybe even earn a \$1,000 award.
 Youth Train in Trades and Youth Work in Trades programs can be taken in any order and there are no prerequisites.
+Please see Mr. Archibald or Ms. Doolaar for more information.